danieljin/ring-door-open-notifier/README.md

-# ring-client-example
+# ring-door-open-notifier

-This is an example project that uses the `ring-client-api` npm package to access the Ring API from Node.js.
-It is intended to show a basic project structure with proper TypeScript configuration.
+This is a project that uses the `ring-client-api` npm package to access the Ring API from Node.js.
+It is built off the example project from [ring-client-example](https://github.com/dgreif/ring-client-example) It notifies if a contact sensor is left open.

 ## Setup

-- (Optional) Fork this repository if you want to push changes to your own copy
 - Clone the repository to your local environment
 - Run `npm i` (assuming you already have [Node.js](https://nodejs.org/) installed)